wp-plugins/slickr-flickr/readme.txt

 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
-* New release 2.0 has includes the responsive lightGallery lightbox, Galleria 1.3.5 and supports the Flickr API SSL requirement

-== Installation ==
+* New release 2.3 has includes a mobile responsive slider Galleria 1.4.2 == Installation ==
 1. Use the standard WordPress plugin automatic updates system for installing and updating to the latest version or use the manual steps below.
 1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins